 Do not attempt to travel to Tibet without getting the correct permits.
 The Tibetan Autonomous Region (TAR) can be closed to foreigners without notice.
 See Tibet and the Tibet Autonomous Region.

 China doesn’t recognise dual nationality.
 If you have both British and Chinese nationality you may be treated as a Chinese citizen by local authorities, even if you enter China on your British passport.
 If this is the case, the British Embassy may not be able to offer you consular assistance.
 The FCDO has published guidance on nationality in China.
 If you’ve formally renounced Chinese citizenship, you should carry evidence that you have done so.
 See Local laws and customs.

 High levels of air pollution can occur in major urban and industrialised areas in China, and may aggravate bronchial, sinus or asthma conditions.
 Children, the elderly and those with pre-existing medical conditions may be especially affected.
 You can check the pollution index levels for many cities in real time.
 See Health.

-The tropical cyclone (typhoon) season in China normally runs from May to November, affecting the southern and eastern coastal regions of China.
+The typhoon season in China normally runs from May to November.
 You should monitor the progress of approaching storms and follow the advice of the local authorities.
-See Typhoons
+See Natural disasters.

 The Overseas Business Risk service offers information and advice for British companies operating overseas on how to manage political, economic, and business security-related risks.